Judge grants sanctions against DOJ over citizenship question

 “To be sure, this was not DOJ’s finest hour,” Furman wrote, referring to the Department of Justice.
 “At best, DOJ failed to produce more than ten percent of the documents that Defendants were required to produce as part of this litigation.”

-A spokesperson for the Department of Justice didn’t immediately respond to an email inquiry.

 Last year, Furman ruled against an effort by the Trump administration to add a citizenship question to the 2020 census.
-That decision was affirmed by the U.S. Supreme Court which said U.S. Commerce Secretary Wilbur Ross’ rationale for the citizenship question — to help enforce voting rights — appeared to be contrived.
+That decision was upheld by the U.S. Supreme Court which said U.S. Commerce Secretary Wilbur Ross’ rationale for the citizenship question — to help enforce voting rights — appeared to be contrived.

 Nonprofit groups that had sued to block the citizenship question demanded sanctions after new documents surfaced that they say suggested Ross’ motive in adding the citizenship question was for aiding redistricting efforts that could benefit Republicans and non-Hispanic whites.

-Lawyers for the Trump administration admitted last fall that they had discovered more than 2,000 documents while responding to a congressional inquiry that had not been shared during the litigation over the citizenship question.
+Lawyers for the Trump administration admitted last fall that they had discovered more than 3,700 pages of documents while responding to a congressional inquiry that had not been shared during the litigation over the citizenship question.

 The judge refused a request by the nonprofit groups to grant sanctions for concealing evidence and false testimony from two witnesses.
 Furman said he was offering no opinion on whether those allegations were true, but even if they were true, it wouldn’t have changed the outcome of the case.